Are you an adviser? Go to Unbiased Pro

 Will the State Pension alone be enough for me to retire on?

-Although self-employed people are eligible for the state pension, the maximum amount you will get is only £175.20 a week (2020/21).
-This rises every year, but only with or slightly above inflation, so in real terms the value stays roughly the same.
+Although self-employed people are eligible for the state pension, the maximum amount you will get is only £221.20 a week (for the 2024/25 tax year).

 The state pension age is also rising.
-Currently it is 66 and in future decades is likely to be significantly higher.
+Currently, it is 66 years old, but in future decades, it is likely to be higher.

-By contrast, you can currently access a private pension that you can access from the age of 55 (though this is rising to 57 by 2028).
+By contrast, you can currently access a private pension from the age of 55 (though this is rising to 57 by 2028).

 What are the best types of pensions for self-employed people?